GSYAtools/CRISP-TAI/logs/federated-learning--instantiation-log.md

-# Instantiation Log — TrustAIoT Platform
+# Instantiation Log — Federated Learning (Early Trustworthiness Monitoring)

-This log documents how **CRISP-TAI** was instantiated at the **platform level** in the TrustAIoT scenario, capturing when and why Contextual Refinement (CR) and Functional Refinement (FR) rules were applied during system evolution.

-The purpose of this artefact is to provide **process-level evidence** of execution-based validation, rather than to report implementation details or performance results.
+This log documents the **execution-based instantiation of CRISP-TAI** in a **Federated Learning (FL)** scenario focused on early detection of backdoor and poisoning attacks during system operation.

+The instantiation is aligned with the study:
+*Early detection of backdoor attacks in federated learning via ecosystemic symmetry breaking*, and records **process-level decisions and refinements**, not algorithmic details or experimental results.

 ---

 ## 1. Instantiation scope

-- Platform: TrustAIoT (Trustworthy AIoT Platform)
+- System: Federated Learning with secure aggregation
-- Scope: Platform-wide governance and continuous operation
+- Scope: Operational monitoring and governance during training rounds
-- Instantiation phase: Initial deployment and early operational phase
+- Instantiation phase: Deployment and continuous operation
-- Responsible body: Platform Governance Board
+- Responsible body: Operations and Security Team

 ---

 ## 2. Applied Contextual Refinement (CR) rules

-The following Contextual Refinement rules were applied:

 - **CR.1 — Context Interpretation**
-  Used to characterise the edge–fog–cloud architecture, heterogeneous IoT devices, and long-lived operational nature of the platform.
+  Interpreted the FL setting as a partially observable system with distributed clients, secure aggregation, and adversarial risk.

 - **CR.2 — Responsibility Allocation**
-  Applied to distribute trustworthiness responsibilities across platform owner, platform teams, project teams, and compliance actors.
+  Allocated responsibilities for monitoring, alert interpretation, and escalation to the Operations and Security Team, with governance oversight.

 - **CR.3 — Principle Prioritisation**
-  Used to prioritise lawfulness, robustness, and explicability at platform level, reflecting regulatory exposure and human-centric requirements.
+  Prioritised robustness and security over performance optimisation, reflecting the adversarial threat model.

 - **CR.4 — Assumption Documentation**
-  Applied to document assumptions about device lifecycle management, project adherence to platform guidelines, and regulatory stability.
+  Documented assumptions regarding benign majority of clients, stability of detection signals, and effectiveness of aggregation protocols.

 - **CR.5 — Context Revision Triggers**
-  Defined triggers for revisiting contextual interpretations, including regulatory updates, platform incidents, and onboarding of new device classes.
+  Defined triggers such as repeated alerts, calibration drift, or changes in client population to revisit assumptions and priorities.

 ---

 ## 3. Applied Functional Refinement (FR) rules

-The following Functional Refinement rules were activated:

 - **FR.1 — Artefact Derivation**
-  Resulted in the creation of platform-wide compliance guidelines, explainability guidelines, and lifecycle management policies.
+  Derived monitoring and escalation artefacts from contextual interpretations, including monitoring plans and response procedures.

 - **FR.2 — Decision Traceability**
-  Used to link trustworthiness decisions to concrete artefacts and responsible roles across platform layers.
+  Linked trustworthiness decisions to monitoring artefacts and responsible roles across training rounds.

 - **FR.3 — Operational Adjustment**
-  Activated when monitoring and audit signals required changes to platform procedures or project onboarding conditions.
+  Enabled pre-aggregation mitigation actions (e.g., client exclusion) based on detected anomalies.

 - **FR.4 — Iterative Feedback Integration**
-  Enabled feedback from audits and user communities to trigger revisions of assumptions and priorities.
+  Integrated feedback from alerts and reviews to adjust thresholds and assumptions.

 - **FR.6 — Continuity Enforcement**
-  Ensured that trustworthiness artefacts and responsibilities remained active across platform evolution and organisational changes.
+  Ensured that monitoring and review remained active across successive training rounds and system updates.

 ---

 ## 4. Key instantiation outcomes

-- Trustworthiness concerns were managed **at platform level**, rather than delegated entirely to individual AIoT projects.
-- Responsibilities and escalation paths were clarified across organisational layers.
-- Monitoring and feedback mechanisms enabled continuous governance without introducing static compliance checkpoints.
+- Trustworthiness monitoring was embedded **before aggregation**, rather than applied post-hoc.
+- Alerts were treated as **signals requiring interpretation**, not automatic verdicts.
+- Governance decisions could be taken early, reducing systemic risk.

 ---

 ## 5. Lessons learned

+- Early operational monitoring is critical in partially observable FL settings.
-- Platform-level instantiation requires explicit separation between project-specific and platform-wide trustworthiness concerns.
+- Explicit separation between detection signals and governance decisions improves interpretability and trust.
-- Long-lived AIoT systems benefit from early definition of revision triggers, as assumptions become invalid over time.
-- CRISP-TAI artefacts provided a shared language across technical, governance, and compliance teams.
+- CRISP-TAI artefacts supported coordination between technical and governance roles without modifying the underlying FL protocol.

 ---

 ## Notes

-This instantiation log is illustrative and focuses on **process execution and refinement**.
+This instantiation log focuses on **process execution and refinement**.
-It does not replace the detailed architectural or technical descriptions provided in the TrustAIoT publication.
+It complements the technical contribution of the referenced paper by making trustworthiness-related reasoning explicit and traceable.